mrbooshehri/my_devops-journey/docker/README.md

 You can initiate environment variables with ```-e``` option, while you are running the container.

-Docker automatically set some environement variables when creating Linux container.
+Docker automatically set some environment variables when creating Linux container.
 | variable | Value|
 | :-----   | :--- |